ganeevsingh18/CSE344-ComputerVision/README.md

 - **Visual Question Answering (BLIP):**
   Used BLIP to answer natural language questions about images (*“Where is the dog?”*, *“What is the man doing?”*).
 Extended to a dataset of images + annotated Q&A, computed accuracy, and analyzed failure cases when the model misunderstood context.

-played around and learnt about how vision language models work in practice, from using text prompts for segmentation to asking models natural questions about images
 ---

 ## Takeaways